 Today YouKnowIGotSoul caught up with R.L. from the group Next to discuss everything from his upcoming album “LoveMusic,” to the status of the group Next, to hackers leaking his music early.
-I really enjoyed doing this interview and R.L. came off as a really down to earth dude.
-I respect him for the fact he’s committed to staying true to r&b and making real music.
+We really enjoyed doing this interview and R.L. came off as a really down to earth dude.
+We respect him for the fact he’s committed to staying true to r&b and making real music.

 YouKnowIGotSoul: First off, let me start by saying you did a great job writing and singing for Ginuwine’s latest album, I really enjoyed “Orchestra” and “Open the Door.”
 How did this collaboration come about?